How to Download and Boot Windows 11 using an ISO File

 - Select "Create installation media for another PC."

-- Choose "ISO file" as the desired media type.
+- Pick "ISO file" as the type of media you want.

-- Select the language and edition of Windows 11 you want to install.
+- Choose the language and edition of Windows 11 that you wish to install.

-- Choose the location to save the ISO file.
+- Decide where you want to save the ISO file.

-- Click "Next" and follow the on-screen instructions to download the ISO file.
+- Hit "Next" and follow the prompts to download the ISO file.

 2. Create a Bootable USB Drive (Optional)

-- Gather Materials: You'll need a USB drive with at least 8GB of storage space.
+- Gather Your Materials: First things first, grab a USB drive that has at least 8GB of storage.

 - Use the Media Creation Tool: